 - A stump can make lawn mowing more difficult and damage your lawn mower’s blades.

-Hiring a professional stump grinder can help you save money, time, and energy.
-Call a local tree care professional near you so you can get back to enjoying your landscape.
+Hiring a stump grinding service can help you save money, time, and energy.
+See the pricing for local tree care professionals in your area, so you can get back to enjoying your landscape.

 Remember, you can expect to pay between $158 and $450 for professional stump grinding.
 The average stump grinding job costs most homeowners $313.